angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 :::

 This second example takes some inspiration from the 4 cyclers pile with some minor modifications.
-Assuming you are playing 2 Oracles, you can build this, passing the turn.
+Assuming you are playing 2 oracles, you can build this, passing the turn.
 Draw the first SW for turn.
 Play your Island and cycle through to the first Oracle and cast it.
 If they have an answer you can try to Force it.
 If they do manage to kill or counter the oracle you can simply pass again and